 Jorinda was premiered in Nelson, BC in November 2015.
 Nelson is a city of only 10,000 residents, but it punches way beyond its weight in the arts.
 Many fine performers and a talented production team came forward to meet the complex challenges of staging this multi-genre work.
 The cast featured some of Nelson finest vocalists, with Bessie Wapp singing the part of The Witch, Allison Girvan singing the part of Jorinda , Roger Ley singing the role of Jaren and Sydney Black singing the part of Grungella.

-The Production Team was a highly-talented Nelson crew: Stage Director Geoff Burns, Producer Marty Horswill, and Choreographer Slava Doval; Simone Varey (helped in the early stages by Rose Blanche-Hudon) created the Masks and Puppets; Dave Ingraham was Lighting Designer and Doug Scott was Set Designer.
+The Production Team was a highly-talented Nelson crew: Stage Director Geoff Burns, Producer Marty Horswill, and Choreographer Slava Doval; Simone Varey (with help in the early stages from Rose Blanche-Hudon) created the Masks and Puppets; Dave Ingraham was Lighting Designer and Doug Scott was Set Designer.
 The composer and librettist of the work, Doug Jamieson, was Music Director.

 Links to recordings from the premiere have been added to this blog.

 The earlier demo recordings also featured a talented cast: mezzo-soprano Laura Pudwell as The Witch, soprano Kesia Whonder as Jorinda, tenor Thomas Sharpe as Jaren, Linda Hendry as Grungella, the Guelph Youth Singers (directed by Linda Beaupré and Dominic Gregorio) as the Flock of Birds. and Giulia Mandolesi as Blott.